 Many pre-med students share one goal: acceptance at a top medical school to become a great physician.
 The myriad challenges of school prepare them for the ultimate responsibility of protecting their patients’ health.
 But what about these new doctors and their own health?

 Many physicians try to avoid burnout by striking a balance between their professional and personal lives and other interests that they may have.
-This focus on work-life balance is sometimes sniffed at by established physicians, labeled as a “new concept” valued only by the younger generation.
+This focus on work-life balance is sometimes sniffed at by established physicians, labeled as a “

 “Medicine shouldn’t be a part-time interest to be set aside if it becomes inconvenient; it deserves to be a life’s work,” argued Karen S. Sibert, M.D., in a New York Times Op-Ed in 2011, which was met with widespread debate.